With your help, we can make exciting changes!

 The Sacramento Zoo’s resident lion pair: Kamau and Cleo, will be receiving a renovation and addition to their exhibit space!
 The adjacent former tiger exhibit will be incorporated into the lions’ exhibit, allowing the lions to enjoy nearly double the space they currently live in.
 The updated and enhanced exhibit will incorporate a glass front, so zoo visitors can enjoy a truly nose-to-nose experience with the king (and queen) of beasts!

-That’s right, for the first time ever, the Sacramento Zoo will soon be home to meerkats!
-Five meerkats from the Brevard Zoo in Florida will be coming to the zoo later this year.
+That’s right, for the first time ever, the Sacramento Zoo is home to meerkats!
+Five meerkats from the Brevard Zoo in Florida came to the zoo this year.

 Meerkats are small, social mammals that are relatives of the mongoose.
 This diurnal (active during the daytime) species is adapted to life in the Kalahari Desert of southern Africa, making them exceptionally well-suited for the hot Sacramento days and cool nights, as well as the relatively temperate climate of the region in winter.

-These engaging animals are sure to be a zoo-fan favorite.
+These engaging animals are already a zoo-fan favorite.
 Get ready for some fun!

 Meerkats are social animals, living in large groups called “clans.”
 They are burrowing animals that emerge from their beds in the morning to spend the day sunbathing, grooming and hunting.
 Meerkats have an excellent sense of smell, making it easy for them to find the small insects that comprise the majority of their diet.